benofben/benlackey/posts/Backcountry Retreat/README.md

-## Backcountry Ski and Art Retreat
+# Backcountry Ski and Art Retreat
+This idea dates back to the early 2000s.
+I posted this and ran a kickstarter back around July 14, 2013.

 My backcountry Ski and Art Retreat campaign just went live.
 Go take a look! https://www.indiegogo.com/projects/backcountry-ski-and-art-retreat